 An overview of the sessions:

 - Session 1 – Introduction: A general introduction to fundraising.
 The different sources of funds (public, foundations, corporates, and private) will be discussed.
-Furthermore we will talk about the different financing options from gifts to loans and bonds.
+Furthermore, we will talk about the different financing options from gifts to loans and bonds.
 Part of the lecture is addressing the pre-requisites for fundraising including financial planning and legal setups.

 - Session 2 – Corporate Sponsoring: The second session focuses on corporate sponsorship.
-It will provide an introduction on why companies support the arts and whom to speak to.
+It will provide an introduction to why companies support the arts and whom to speak to.
 A key concept in that session is the Fundraising Pyramid to develop a corporate sponsoring scheme.
 This concept is also applicable to private donor schemes.

 - Session 3 – Private Donors: This session will provide an overview of private donors, their motives, and geographical differences.
-The sessions introduces the recommended process of identifying, developing, and closing with private donors as well as how and where to find them.
+The session introduces the recommended process of identifying, developing, and closing with private donors as well as how and where to find them.

-- Session 4 – Crowdfunding: The internet enabled a different kind of fundraising with many people giving small amounts.
+- Session 4 – Crowdfunding: The internet-enabled a different kind of fundraising with many people giving small amounts.
 Even US presidential campaigns have successfully used it.
 The session will introduce crowdfunding, planning a campaign, and running a campaign.

 Bernhard Kerres is the founder of the BYOM Academy and an Executive Coach.
 Bernhard was the CEO and Artistic Director of the Wiener Konzerthaus where he doubled sponsorship income and increased private giving significantly.
 He founded the LinkedIn for classical musicians, HELLO STAGE.
 Together with Bettina Mehne he wrote the career handbook for classical musicians, Be Your Own Manager.
 He regularly coaches musicians and ensembles on their careers.
 He also consults orchestras, promoters, and presenters on strategy and innovation.
-Find out more on Bernhard Kerres on www.bernhardkerres.com.
+Find out more on Bernhard Kerres at www.bernhardkerres.com.